1. Information About Me

 4. What Personal Data Do You Collect and How?

 If you send me an email, I may collect your name, your email address, and any other information, which you choose to give me.
 For more details on why this is necessary see Part 5, below.
-For the purposes of the Data Protection Legislation, I am the data controller responsible for such personal data.
+For the purposes of the Data Protection Legislation, I am the person responsible for such data.

 5. How Do You Use My Personal Data?